lukaszbudnik/migrator/contrib/aws-ecs-ecr-secretsmanager-rds-s3/README.md

 * DATABASE_NAME
 * DATABASE_HOST

 All above can be stored in AWS Secrets Manager DB credentials type of secret.
 It is a JSON which contains all of the above information.
-However, AWS ECS cannot at present parse & inject JSON secrets (see: ([ECS] [secrets]: support parameter name from AWS Secrets Manager #385)[https://github.com/aws/containers-roadmap/issues/385]).
+However, AWS ECS cannot at present parse & inject JSON secrets: [[ECS] [secrets]: support parameter name from AWS Secrets Manager #385](https://github.com/aws/containers-roadmap/issues/385).

 Instead we will create 4 plain text secrets (important to click on the plain text tab not the default key/value JSON one).
 Navigate to AWS Secrets Manager starting page.
 Click "Store a new secret" and then "Other type of secrets".
 Then create 4 plaintext secrets call them: `migrator/test/DATABASE_USERNAME`, `migrator/test/DATABASE_PASSWORD`, etc.